joshmcarthur/joshmcarthur.github.com/_posts/2014-04-10-sshhhsecrets-in-rails-41.md

 With the [recent release of Rails 4.1](https://rubygems.org/gems/rails), has come a feature that I've really been looking forward to.
 That feature is automatic support for storing your application's secrets in a YAML file.

-Whenever you have a repository of code, it's a great idea to always work under the assumption that the code you right could be open-sourced at any time.
+Whenever you have a repository of code, it's a great idea to always work under the assumption that the code you write could be open-sourced at any time.
 Keeping this in mind helps to uphold coding standards, comment quality, and generally what goes into your codebase.

 Something I see a lot is files that have been committed with data in them that is specific to the project.
 Sometimes this data is an API key, or a password (this is _really_ bad), and sometime's it's just something that is configuration specific to a particular user that will make the project hard for others to use.